rickhellenthal/DevDays-BotFramework-Workshop/Labs/Lab02.md

     ```C#
     string intent = turnContext.TurnState.Get<string>("Intent");
     ```
--   Alter the switch to use this intent as the expression.
+-   Alter the switch to use this intent as the expression, and match the cases to the different intents you created in your LUIS application.

--   Run the bot again and verify that the bot understands the `greeting`, `goodbye`, and `help` 'command'.
+-   Run the bot again and verify that the bot understands the `Greeting` and `Goodbye` 'command'.

 -   Add a case for `GetLeaveBalance`, enter the following code there:
     ```C#
     Random random = new Random();
     // In a real application we would want to fetch the remaining leave hours from an actual source.
     // For the purpose of this workshop a random number is generated.
-    await turnContext.SendActivityAsync($"You have {random.Next(1, 200)} hours left to use this year.");
+    await turnContext.SendActivityAsync($"Currently, your available leave balance is {random.Next(1, 200)} hours this year.");
     break;
     ```
 -   Add a case for `CallInSickToday`, enter the following code there: